ulno/mcminos/website/stories/index.rst

 Try it out for free
 -------------------

-If you want to try out McMinos, feel free to download our free teaser version, either from `Google Play <https://play.google.com/store/apps/details?id=com.mcminos.gameTeaser/>`__ or from `Apple's iTunes App Store <https://itunes.apple.com/us/app/mcminos-teaser/id1079961722?mt=8/>`__:
+If you want the free version of McMinos, feel free to download it from `Google Play <https://play.google.com/store/apps/details?id=com.mcminos.gameTeaser/>`__ or from `Apple's iTunes App Store <https://itunes.apple.com/us/app/mcminos-teaser/id1079961722?mt=8/>`__:

 |google-free| |apple-free|